 To secure your accounts from unauthorized access, OTP Auth can be secured using Touch ID or a password if your device does not support Touch ID.

 OTP Auth fully respects your privacy.
-Unlike other apps, your accounts are not sent to any server (except you enable iCloud Sync).
+Unlike other apps, your accounts are not sent to any server (except iCloud Sync is enabled).
 Also OTP Auth does not show any ads and does not collect any usage data.
 The app works offline without any restrictions.